 4️⃣ Lower Page Weight is Better

 Page weight is the total size of a page on your site in bytes – code, text and images.
 Your site’s page weight makes a big difference to your viewers.
 A lighter page weight is better for your readers because the page will download faster.
 The faster a page downloads, the faster they will get to the content.

 - No large images.

 - Optimize images for the web and according to your website’s layout sizes.

 - Use as small an image dimension as possible for the given design.

 Visitors to your website should be able to find what they are looking for within about three clicks.
 Search engines should be able to navigate easily through your site.
 Making a site easy to read with consistent page design, and easy to navigate will make it easy to find information.
-When people can find information, they are more likely to refer your site or link to it – which is exactly what you want to encourage.
-You will be on the way to building a readable and hopefully successful website that is loved by search engines if you follow these principals.
+When people can find information, they are more likely to refer to your site or link to it – which is exactly what you want to encourage.
+You will be on the way to building a readable and hopefully successful website that is loved by search engines if you follow these principles.